 Consignment shops typically take a percentage of the selling price of your items.
 For example, they’ll take 30% of the sale price and give you the remaining 70%.
 As a result, you might want to try other selling methods first to maximize your profits.

-That said, if you are in a rush to sell your fine china, this can be one of the more efficient options if you need money fast.
+That said, if you are in a rush to sell, this can be one of the more efficient options if you need money fast.

 Etsy was created for designers and crafters who want to sell their handmade items online.
 However, there are some exceptions to the site’s selling rules.